Warrant officer (United Kingdom): Royal Air Force

 The Royal Air Force originally used the ranks of sergeant-major 1st and 2nd class which it inherited from the Royal Flying Corps.
 These ranks wore the rank badges of the royal coat of arms (commonly referred to as the 'Tate and Lyles' – a reference to the similarity to the logo used by the Tate and Lyle Company) and the crown respectively.

 In the 1930s, it changed to the Army-style warrant officer class I and II.
 In 1939, the RAF abolished the rank of WOII and retained only the WOI rank, referred to simply as warrant officer (WO), which it remains to this day.

 The RAF has no equivalent to WO2 (NATO OR-8), an RAF WO being equivalent to WO1 in the Army, Royal Navy and Royal Marines (NATO OR-9) and wears the same badge of rank, the royal coat of arms.

 Warrant officers are addressed as "sir" or "ma'am" by other ranks and "Mr or Ms -Name-" or "Warrant Officer -Name-" by officers.
 RAF warrant officers do not hold appointments as in the Army or Royal Marines.
 However, the station warrant officer is considered "first amongst equals" by the other warrant officers on an RAF station.
 Warrant officers are the highest non-commissioned rank and they rank above flight sergeants.

 In 1946, the RAF renamed its aircrew warrant officers master aircrew, a designation that still survives.
 In 1950, it renamed warrant officers in technical trades master technicians, a designation that only survived until 1964.

-The most senior RAF warrant officer is the Warrant Officer of the Royal Air Force.
+The most senior RAF warrant officer by appointment is the Warrant Officer of the Royal Air Force.